 As you repeat this for the second time – take a look around you and what’s going on around you – quietly.

 You can repeat this 3-5 times until your feel your entire body is relaxed.

 This is a more advanced breathing exercise – try to remember it from reading it now so it will be “ready” for you when you need it.

 Hold your breath until you count to 7.
 Smoothly exhale through your mouth to the count of 8.

 You can do 10 to 12 rounds of this as a beginner.
 It will relax your mind, relax your muscles and balance your emotions.

-Next, a fair warning: While breathing exercises for anxiety can be very effective to treating the anxiety symptoms – They will not eliminate and “cure” your anxiety attacks.
-They will only relieve the symptoms.
-The most recommended way to treat anxiety attacks from the root is cognitive behavioral therapy.
+While anxiety breathing can be very effective for an acute anxiety attack – it will not eliminate and “cure” your anxiety disorder.
+It will only relieve the symptoms.

-Be sure to check out my article about how to use CBT techniques to stop anxiety attacks – Right now.
+In my opinion, one of the best ways to treat anxiety attacks from the root is cognitive behavioral therapy.[yellowbox]Be sure to check out my article about how to use CBT techniques to stop anxiety attacks – right now.[/yellowbox]

 Have you ever tried breathing exercises for anxiety?
 How did it work for you?

 To your health and happiness,